symbolicdata/symbolicdata.github.io/People.markdown

 See the file *People.ttl* in the repository.

--   [People.Ontology](People.Ontology "wikilink") - an informal description of the Ontology developed so far
+-   [People.Ontology](People.Ontology "wikilink") - an informal description of the Ontology of the People Konwledge Base developed so far.